chopstix2594/ChopstixGZDoomLauncher/README.md

 * HeXen: Beyond Heretic (HEXEN.WAD)
 * HeXen: Deathkings of the Dark Citadel (HEXDD.WAD)

-Just put the batch file in the same folder as GZDoom and your WADs
+Just put the batch file in the same folder as GZDoom and your WADs and run it.
+You will be promted for any necessary configuration.
+Have fun with classic Doom games!